Ufocultist/tf-infra-wtv/README.md

 8. Click on `Run Workflow` button, choose feature/develop branch from the dropdown.
 9. Type Database password and Root Password.
 You can leave other values as is or override them.
 Click `Run Workflow` button.
 10. Click on `Create Terraform backend?` and choose true if it is your first EKS provisioning.
 The pipeline will create S3 bucket for your terraform state.
 11. IAC pipeline is going to be triggered.
-Open Actions Tab and monitor the Terraform apply log.
+Open Actions Tab and monitor the `Terraform Apply` log.
 12. Wait Terraform apply to complete.
 13. Go back to "App" repository.

 ## Complete

-Now you have running EKS cluster.
+Now you have running EKS cluster in your AWS cloud.
 Run `aws eks update-kubeconfig --region us-east-1 --name dev-wtv-cluster` in the console to authenticate to the cluster

 ### Useful commands: